 const input = "while (true) {console.log('loop');} "

-But some examples are extremely non-obvious.
+But then there are transformations whose fixed points are extremely non-obvious.
 Can you think of a fixed point of “hash the source and execute that hash”?
 The program would need to behave exactly the same hashed and unhashed.

 const input = "some crazy program"